Matt Damon: Personal life

-Damon met his Argentine wife, Luciana Bozán, while filming Stuck on You in Miami in April 2003.
+Damon met his wife, Luciana Bozán, while filming Stuck on You in Miami in April 2003.
 They became engaged in September 2005 and married in a private civil ceremony at the Manhattan Marriage Bureau on December 9, 2005.
-They have three daughters together born in June 2006, August 2008, and October 2010.
-He also has a stepdaughter Alexia Barroso (born 1998) from Bozán's previous marriage, and considers her to be his own.
+They have three daughters together, born in 2006, 2008, and 2010.
+He also has a stepdaughter from Bozán's previous marriage, and considers her his own.

-The couple has lived in Miami and New York City; and since 2012, they have lived in the Pacific Palisades neighborhood of Los Angeles.

-In 2018, Damon bought a luxury penthouse in New York City's Brooklyn Heights neighborhood for $16.5 million, making it Brooklyn's most expensive apartment at the time.
+The couple has lived in Miami and New York City; since 2012, they have lived in the Pacific Palisades neighborhood in Los Angeles.
+In 2018, Damon bought a luxury penthouse in New York City's Brooklyn Heights neighborhood for $16.5 million.

 He is a fan of the Boston Red Sox.
 After the team won the 2007 World Series, he narrated the commemorative DVD release of the event.
 He has competed in several World Series of Poker (WSOP) events, including the 2010 World Series of Poker main event.
 He was eliminated from the 1998 WSOP by poker professional Doyle Brunson.

-Politics
+Political and social views

 While discussing the Iraq War on Hardball with Chris Matthews in December 2006, Damon expressed concern about inequities across socioeconomic classes with regard to who is tasked with the responsibility of fighting wars.

+In an interview with the Sunday Herald in January 2003, Damon expressed his support for gun control with "I actually hate guns.
+They freak me out."

-Damon is a supporter of the Democratic Party, and has made several critical attacks against Republican Party figures.
-However, he also expressed disappointment over the policies of President Barack Obama.
+Damon is a supporter of the Democratic Party and has made several critical attacks on Republican Party figures.
+He also expressed disappointment over the policies of President Barack Obama.
 He had a working relationship with the Obama administration, primarily due to his friendship with Jason Furman, his former Harvard roommate who became Chairman of the Council of Economic Advisors to Obama.

-In 2010, Damon narrated the documentary film Inside Job, about the part played by financial deregulation in the late-2000s financial crisis.

-In 2012, Damon joined Ben Affleck and John Krasinski in hosting a fundraiser for Democratic Senate nominee Elizabeth Warren.
+In 2012, Damon joined Affleck and John Krasinski in hosting a fundraiser for Democratic Senate nominee Elizabeth Warren.
 Damon endorsed Hillary Clinton in the 2016 presidential election.